meepzh/CIS563-FluidSolver/README.md

 Press S to write out a screenshot to `screenshot_%05d.tga`.

 All SPH parameters, as well as several general program parameters, can be found in `config/config.json`.
-The scene file, which contains dimensions and particle separation, can be edited from `scene/scene.json`.
-Note the following case-insensitive options available for several parameters:
+The scene file, which contains dimensions, particle parameters, camera settings, and particle spawn information, can be edited from `scene/scene.json`.
+Parameter names are case sensitive, but options are not.
+If you change parameters outside of the build folder, you will need to rerun `cmake ..`.
+You can avoid this issue by editing the files in the build folder.
+Note the following case-insensitive string options available for several
+parameters:

 neighborSearchType
 - naive
 - uniform
 - indexSortedUniform
 - indexSortedUniformInsertionSort
 - zIndexSortedUniform
 - zIndexSortedUniformInsertionSort

+spawnMethod
+- jittered
+- poissonDisk
+- uniform

 visualization
 - type